miolakesantoS/opsu-f/README.md

 opsu-f requires "Beatmaps" to work. you can download it on the in-game download page.

-If osu! is installed, opsu! will attempt to read beatmaps from the osu! installation location.
+If osu! is installed, opsu-f will attempt to read beatmaps from the osu! installation location.
 The beatmap directory can also be changed by setting the "BeatmapDirectory" value in the generated configuration file.

 ### First Run
-opsu! will parse all beatmaps when launched, which can take a while for the first time.
+opsu-f will parse all beatmaps when launched, which can take a while for the first time.
 If no beatmaps are found, the game will prompt you to download some to get started.